 \item \xhdritem{Phase II: Annotation} We randomly divided the remaining ten participants into five groups, with two participants in each group.
 Every participant was randomly assigned 26 or 27 tasks for Phase II annotation.
 Seven, around 30\% of these tasks, were the same as those assigned to another participant within the same group, which allowed us to evaluate inter-annotator agreement.
-The remaining 19 or 20 tasks were different from those assigned to the other participants.
-No participants dropped out of the study during Phase II.
-Finally, all the 232 tasks at this phase were completed and included in our final analyses.
-In our final analyses, the weight of each annotation for the tasks assigned to two participants was 0.5 and that for the tasks assigned to one participant was 1 to avoid bias towards the tasks assigned to two participants. \end{itemize}
+No participants dropped during Phase II.
+We compensated each participant who completed the study with a 450 USD Amazon gift card. \end{itemize}